jourquin/Nodus/README.md

 Download the [Nodus installer](https://github.com/jourquin/Nodus/releases).
 As the software is written in the [Java](https://java.com/en/download/) programming language, the latest must be installed on your computer.
 Nodus needs Java 7 or later.
+Depending on your system, either (double) click on "Nodus7-install.jar" or run "java -jar Nodus7-install.jar" from your shell console.

-Nodus can be launched using
+Once installed, Nodus can be launched using
 - "nodus7.sh" on Linux
 - "Nodus7.app" on MacOS
 - "Nodus7.exe" on Windows (a "compiled" version of "nodus7.bat", also provided)